 Rapita Systems' software products can be in one of the following states:

-- Current – the most recent version.
+- Current – the most recent major or minor version or any incremental version based on that version.
 For users with an active support and maintenance contract, we provide full support for current versions, including access to our support helpline, workarounds, migration support and bugfixes.
 We may issue multiple incremental releases while a version is current.

 - Superseded – a newer version (excluding incremental releases, see below) of the product was issued in the last twelve months.
 For superseded versions, our standard support and maintenance service includes access to our support helpline, workarounds, access to current and superseded versions of our software and migration support.
 For superseded versions, bugfixes are at the discretion of Rapita Systems unless you have an active frozen version support package.

 - Deprecated (with support) – a version is deprecated twelve months after it was superseded.
 Deprecated versions can no longer be accessed via our customer portal.
 For deprecated versions, our standard support and maintenance service includes access to our support helpline, workarounds, access to current and superseded versions of our software and migration support.
 For deprecated versions, we do not provide bugfixes unless you have an active frozen version support package.

 - End of life – a version reaches its end of life ten years after it was released.
 Our standard support package does not include support or bug fixes for versions that have reached their end of life, but this is available through our frozen version support package.